 So little, indeed, was the question understood, even 17 Geo.
-2, by the Legislature, that the first Act which notices Pauper Lunatics (17 Geo.
+2, by the Legislature, that the first Act which notices powers as to Pauper Lunatics (17 Geo.
 2, c.
-5) enables any two Justices to cause them to be apprehended, and to be locked up in some secure place " and there chained ;" and if the Pauper's settlement should prove to be in another Parish, then he was to be forwarded thither, and there "locked up and chained" by the Justices of that district.
+5) enables any two Justices to cause them to be apprehended, and to be locked up in some secure place "and there chained;" and if the Pauper's settlement should prove to be in another Parish, then he was to be forwarded thither, and there "locked up and chained" by the Justices of that district.
 This Act is adverted to in the Report made by the Select Committee appointed to investigate the subject in 1807, as being the only Parliamentary Act affecting the Lunatic poor.
-In fact, until the year 1828, no one was appointed Until 1828 to state of Insane Poor Parish Officers, &c.
+In fact, until the year 1828, no one was appointed Until 1828 c.
+5. Justices' Pauper Lunatics